 Coverage for inpatient infusion therapy is provided under the Inpatient Hospital and Skilled Nursing Facility Benefits sections of this Booklet.

 Benefits payable for infusion therapy will not count toward any applicable Home Health Care maximums.

-Refer to the Schedule of Benefits for details on any applicable deductible, payment percentage and maximum benefit limits.
+Refer to the Schedule of Benefits for details about any applicable deductible, coinsurance and maximum benefit limits.